-Larry Nassar's Apology Came After He Told A Judge "Hell Hath No Fury Like A Woman Scorned"
+Larry Nassar Told A Judge "Hell Hath No Fury Like A Woman Scorned" Before He Apologized

 Following several days of testimony against the former USA Gymnastics doctor, Larry Nassar apologized to his victims from a Michigan courtroom on Wednesday just before receiving a sentence for up to 175 years in prison.
 Nassar was accused of molesting over a hundred young female athletes over multiple decades.
 But his statement of remorse was followed by the judge reading aloud a defensive letter he'd previously addressed to her.

 "Your words these past several days have had a significant emotional effect on myself and has shaken me to my core," Nassar said in his apology.

 There are no words that can describe the depth and breadth of how sorry I am for what has occurred.
 An acceptable apology to all of you is impossible to write and convey.
 I will carry your words with me for the rest of my days.

 When Judge Rosemarie Aquilina read Nassar's sentence, she said that he did "not deserve to walk outside a prison ever again" and quoted a letter he'd recently written to her, in which he claimed:

 The media convinced [the victims] that everything I did was wrong and bad.
 They feel I broke their trust.
 Hell hath no fury like a woman scorned.

 The victims of Nassar's sexual abuse were not women.
 They were children.

 Over the course of seven days, 169 impact statements were read in court, including 156 read by the victims themselves.
 Judge Aquilina decided to allow anyone who had been abused by Nassar to speak, despite the fact he faced only seven official counts of criminal sexual conduct at his current trial.